datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Now that we know how to build a stupid model, let us lay down the steps in the process of benchmarking.
-You first split the data into training and test data.
-Calculate the Average no.of bike rentals per hour.
-This becomes the prediction of the stupid model.
-Calculate the Null RMSE value for this stupid model just the way you calculate RMSE value for any model.
-Finally, verify whether your base model's RMSE value is lower than Null RMSE or not.
+Now that we have built a stupid model, let us lay down the process for benchmarking your base model.
+You first split the data into training and testing data.
+Build a stupid model with the mean value of bikes rented as its prediction Calculate Null RMSE value with this prediction
+Verify whether your base model’s RMSE value is lower than Null RMSE or not.

 ---